Questions & Answers

 - Data entry into the computer, such as patient demographics, insurance information, test orders, and test results from reference labs

-- Specimen sorting for distribution to labs or reference labs
+- Specimen preparation and sorting for distribution to labs or reference labs

 - Identifying "stat" requests

 - Customer contact if the written order is unclear

 - Calling critical values to the clinician or RN